Pseudooo/CompetitiveProgramming/UKIEPC2015/README.md

 The list was then sorted alphabetically.

-Lambda was then used to sort the list based on the frequency of each message being sent.
+Lambda was then used to sort the list based on the frequency of each message being sent. _Ones that are duplicate values will not be shifted within their inclusive order therefore alphabetical order will be preserved_